mercadopago/devsite-docs/guides/adobe-commerce/activate-payment-logs.en.md

-# How to activate payment logs
+# How to activate payment logs?

 Logs provide comprehensive information about transactions, making it easier to understand the events that occurred.
 Additionally, when making modifications or adding new payment methods, logs help validate the correct functioning of the integration.